 Or Application via Universities and Colleges Admissions Service (UCAS)

-This course, written and validated by the University of Central Lancashire (UCLan) covers topics, typically included in the first 2 years of a modern chemistry BSc. inorganic, organic, physical, analytical and green chemistry.
+This course, written and awarded by the University of Central Lancashire (UCLan) covers topics, typically included in the first 2 years of a modern chemistry BSc including inorganic, organic, physical, analytical and green chemistry.

-You will study six level 4 modules in the first year and six level 5 units in the second year.
+You will study level 4 modules in the first year and level 5 units in the second year.
 The level 4 modules:

 - Basic Skills for Chemists (practical chemistry and mathematics)